-In connection with her appointment as chief executive officer, we entered into an employee offer letter agreement with Dr. Fouse, effective February 1, 2019 providing for the terms of her employment, including (i) an annual base salary of \$725,000; (ii) an annual target bonus equal to 65% of her base salary; (iii) a one-time grant of an option to purchase 350,346 shares of common stock at an exercise price of \$53.87 per share, which shall vest as to 25% of the underlying shares on February 1, 2020 and as to the remaining shares on a monthly basis thereafter; (iv) a one-time grant of 42,695 performance share units, each unit representing a contingent right to receive one share of common stock if, during the five-year period beginning on February 1, 2019 and ending on February 1, 2024, the closing price of our common stock equals or exceeds \$120 per share for at least 20 consecutive trading days at any time during such five-year period; and (v) severance benefits in accordance our Severance Plan, described below.
+In connection with her appointment as chief executive officer, we entered into an employee offer letter agreement with Dr. Fouse, effective February 1, 2019 providing for the terms of her employment, including (i) an annual base salary of \$725,000; (ii) an annual target bonus equal to 65% of her base salary; (iii) a one-time grant of an option to purchase 350,346 shares of common stock at an exercise price of \$53.87 per share, the closing price on the date of grant, which shall vest as to 25% of the underlying shares on February 1, 2020 and as to the remaining shares on a monthly basis thereafter; (iv) a one-time grant of 42,695 PSUs, each unit representing a contingent right to receive one share of common stock if, during the five-year period beginning on February 1, 2019 and ending on February 1, 2024, the closing price of our common stock equals or exceeds \$120 per share for at least 20 consecutive trading days at any time during such five-year period; (v) a monthly housing allowance of up to \$10,000 per month for no longer than twelve months following her start date; and (vi) severance benefits in accordance our Severance Plan, described above.